Machine-translated from German. The original is the source of truth.

 Detailed Explanation

-With sublingual application — for example, tinctures or sprays — active ingredients are partially absorbed directly through the mucous membrane.
-The onset of action is usually faster than with oral ingestion, but slower than with inhalation.
+With sublingual application — for example, of tinctures or sprays — active ingredients are partially absorbed directly through the oral mucous membrane.
+Onset of action is usually faster than with oral ingestion, but slower than with inhalation.

-Note: Glossary entries are for general information only and do not replace medical, pharmaceutical, or legal advice.
+Note: Glossary entries are for general information and do not replace medical, pharmaceutical or legal advice.